Putin’s endgame in Ukraine – and why it won’t finish there

 Kyiv used home-grown Neptune missiles to sink the Moskva, Russia’s vast cruiser in April 2022.
 But since then, it has pioneered the use of underwater, surface and aerial drones that have meant that Kyiv, which has no navy to speak of, rules the Black Sea.

-Ukraine makes more than 90 per cent of the four million drones it claims to manufacture each year.
-Long range drones have repeatedly hit Moscow.
+Ukraine makes more than 90 per cent of the four million drones it claims to obtain each year.
+Long-range drones have repeatedly hit Moscow.
 They evade air defences to target Russia’s energy infrastructure and supply lines.

 “The drones have changed everything.
 We are ahead of the Russians – only just, but ahead.
 They now send small groups of infantry forward, they mostly get killed and a few get into a hole, then they send some more.
 That’s how they advance,” he said.